zhengyup/tp/docs/UserGuide.md

 (GUI).
 If you are a swift typist, _LetsGetHired_ can streamline your internship tracking **faster than many standard GUI-based tools available.**

+**_LetsGetHired_ is perfect for you if you are a Computer Science undergraduate student.**

 ### Purpose
-This User Guide is designed to help you get started with _LetsGetHired_, a powerful tool for managing your internship applications.
+This User Guide is designed to help you **get started with _LetsGetHired_**, a powerful tool for managing your internship applications.
-Whether you are a tech-savvy student or a professional looking to land that dream internship, this guide is here to assist you every step of the way.

-**_LetsGetHired_ is perfect for you if you are a Computer Science undergraduate student**

-This user guide is primarily designed for Computer Science undergraduates currently engaged in the internship finding process.
-Whether you are seeking you first internship or have prior experience, this guide is tailored to cater to your specific needs.
+Whether you are seeking you first internship or have prior experience, this guide will be your trusty companion in using LetsGetHired to manage your internship applications.

 ### Prerequisite Knowledge